AnnabellaM/ISSTA2025/README.md

 The `data` directory contains 12 CSV files with experimental results for 11 fuzzers: AFL, AFLFast, AFL++, Honggfuzz, EcoFuzz, MOpt, Fairfuzz, TortoiseFuzz, Memlock, RedQueen, and Laf-intel.
 Each CSV file corresponds to a group of benchmark programs.
 The results for `CHECKSUMC` and `CHECKSUMD` are saved in a single CSV file.

-These results are used to generate the visualizations for Research Question 2 (RQ2).
+These results are used to generate the correlation results and visualizations for Research Question 2 (RQ2).

 ## Heatmaps Directory
 The `heatmaps` directory contains 13 heatmaps, each displaying the **Mann-Whitney U test (p-value)** for program pairwise runtime comparisons in the `COMB` benchmark group for each fuzzer.
 Note that TortoiseFuzz and Memlock have two variants, so each has two heatmaps.